Albert's lyrebird: Breeding and life cycle

 The mating system of Albert's lyrebird is unknown; although the male courtship display has been well documented.
 The male birds use a flat piece of ground from which all debris has been raked for a stage, rather than a mound of debris as used by the superb lyrebird.
 In display, the male initially raises his tail to arch forwards above the head, then gradually lowers and shimmers it forwards until the bird is enveloped beneath the veil of fine bushy filaments, these are silvery with the shiny white underside of the plumes uppermost.
 There is no evidence of any lasting pair-bond between the male and female.

 Throughout the species' range, eggs have been recorded from late May to mid-August.
 They nest beneath the canopy, usually in the darkest areas of the forest.
 Nests are often located in rocky areas, usually on ledges, in clefts or between rocks, or occasionally in caves, on rock or cliff-faces, or in deep rocky ravines; nests in such places are sometimes located near waterfalls.
 Nests may also be placed in a variety of other sites, including on the ground on steep slopes, on creek banks, between buttress roots of fig (Ficus) trees, amongst tree stumps, at the base of palm trees, amongst ferns, in dense shrubs or occasionally in tree forks.

 Females sometimes nest close to sites used the previous year; occasionally, nest-sites may be re-used.
 The female alone builds the dome-shaped nest, which has a side entrance; it is composed of sticks, fern fronds, rootlets, bark, pieces of palm leaf and moss, and is lined with moss, fine plant material, and feathers.
 Construction of the nest may take at least three weeks.
 The overall appearance is rather like a pile of accumulated rainforest debris, which makes the nest quite inconspicuous.

 Clutch-size is a single egg.
 The eggs can vary greatly in colour and, sometimes, shape, but are usually shaded brown or grey with spots and blotches, and sometimes other markings, of varying tones of brown and grey.
 The female incubates the eggs and feeds and broods the nestlings without any help from the male.
 The young fledge at approximately five and a half weeks.
 No information is available on breeding success, but it is claimed that a maximum of one brood may be reared in a season.

 Feeding

 Albert's lyrebird appears to feed mainly on insects (including beetles) and their larvae, and other soil-dwelling invertebrates.
 They usually find food on the ground, particularly in areas with deep moist leaf litter and fallen logs, but they also forage occasionally in epiphytic ferns.
-They typically forage in areas that are rather open and lack dense shrub cover but have well developed taller strata.
-When foraging on the ground they scratch among debris, turn over leaves and dig into soil in search of invertebrate prey; birds foraging in ephiphytes were observed scratching and pecking.
+They typically forage in areas that are rather open and lack dense shrub cover but have well-developed taller strata.
+When foraging on the ground they scratch among debris, turn over leaves and dig into soil in search of invertebrate prey; birds foraging in epiphytes were observed scratching and pecking.